This is the multi-page printable view of this section. Click here to print.

 Verify that metrics are exposed

-To verify that the metrics server has started, check the logs of the Tetragon Agent.
-In Kubernetes, run:
+To verify that the metrics server has started, check the logs of the Tetragon components.
+Here’s an example for the Tetragon Agent, running on Kubernetes:

 The logs should contain a line similar to the following: